JnsRdnp/ATM-Simulator/README.md

 Learning goals for this project were:

-    -Designing databases and programming in SQL
+- Designing databases and programming in SQL

-    -Backend programming using Node.js/Express.js
+- Backend programming using Node.js/Express.js

-    -Qt/C++, particularly in signal/slot implementation
+- Qt/C++, particularly in signal/slot implementation

-    -Some kind of understanding of the functionality of the HTTP protocol
+- Some kind of understanding of the functionality of the HTTP protocol

-    -Utilizing Git, specifically in collaborative work environments
+- Utilizing Git, specifically in collaborative work environments

-    -Experience working in a team
+- Experience working in a team

 ## Getting Started